-Come back in within the first 10 days of giving birth.
+Come back in within the first 10 days (preferably 5 days) of giving birth.
 I can even come TO you so you can keep baby with you (Mobile massage does have an extra travel fee).
-(Giant maxi pads and leaky boobs welcome.)
+But you can also bring baby to my office with you (Giant maxi pads and leaky boobs welcome.)
 Then, every other week at least for the first 16 weeks postpartum.
 (I promise it will CHANGE YOUR LIFE.
 Why?
 Because parents rarely prioritize self-care.
-Schedule motherhood around your massage appointments and you will be a better, happier parent.)
+Schedule being a parent around your massage appointments and you will be a better, happier parent.)

 How does prenatal massage help?